General firefighter duties

 Fitness, vision & hearing assessment

-Candidates who get a conditional offer will have to obtain a York University Firefighter Fitness Assessment at their own expense.
+Candidates who are contacted to move to the next steps will have to obtain a York University Firefighter Fitness Assessment at their own expense.
 The City only accepts the York Fitness Assessments.

 Vision, hearing & lungs assessment